-Shaheen Shah, a property dealer, told Dawn the price of a piece of land measuring 11,664 square foot) in the heart of Chitral town was about Rs800,000 before 2005, but jumped to above Rs12 million, a 12 times increase, as the tunnel was made fully operative.
+Shaheen Shah, a property dealer, said the price of a piece of land measuring 11,664 square foot) in the heart of Chitral town was about Rs800,000 before 2005, but jumped to above Rs12 million, a 12 times increase, as the tunnel was made fully operative.

 He said most of the prospective purchasers were non-locals, causingthe phenomenal increase in the prices of land as they bid higher and higher. `Such is the case with the demand and prices of land in different roadside villages of Chitral, including the major towns of Drosh, Booni, Garam Chashma, Mastuj and Ayun,` he said, adding land prices had increased 10 times in these areas since the work on the tunnel was started 12 years ago.

 The property dealer observed that more than 80 per cent of his clients were non-locals, majority of whom from Khyber Pakhtunkhwa followed by Punjab.
 Abdul Ghafar, another property dealer, said with the construction of Lowari tunnel, there were bright prospects of Chitral beingconvertedintoabusiness hub due to its connection with the Central Asian Republics through the Wakhan corridor. `